fvicencioh/Multipoles_calculations_python/README.md

 ##### Files required

+    1. You need a `.xyz` file with atom positions, the `.xyz` and `.key` filename must be the same.
-	1. This code uses a mesh in `.face` and `.vert` format.
-Problems have been detected using msms.
+	2. This code generates a mesh in format `.face` and `.vert`. a `.xyzr` file is required, it must be in the same directory of the `.xyz` and `.key` files.
-	2. AMOEBA uses a `.key` file with the parameterization.
+	3. AMOEBA uses a `.key` file with the parameterization.
 The parameters can be included in `.key` file or redirect to a predefined parameter file like `amoebapro13.prm`, same as 1pgb example.
-	3. You need a `.xyz` file with atom positions, the `.xyz` and `.key` filename must be the same.

-# Multipoles_calculations_python